telerik/kendo-ui-builder/docs/data-providers/settings.md

 1. Click the **Settings** icon to open the drop-down options list.
 1. Select **Delete**.

- > Be carefull when deleting providers since they may be used in views.
-If provider used in a view is deleted an error during generation of the app will be shown and the generation will stop.
+ > When you delete data providers, make sure they are not used in views.
+If a data provider that is used in a view is deleted, the Builder displays an error during the application generation and the generation will be cancelled.

 ## Suggested Links